Animal Adoption Process

 You’ve probably already set your heart on one of our fantastic animals for adoption, but it’s important that you check the animal’s profile very carefully.
 This covers their suitability for living with children and whether the animal is happy to live with other animals.

-You’re then welcome to visit the office and complete our homefinder questionnaire.
+You’re then welcome to visit the office during visiting times and complete our homefinder questionnaire.
 Our staff will then recommend an appropriate animal for you to consider/meet.
 You do not need to book an appointment.

 Place a Deposit

 If you would like to adopt one (or more) of our animals, we require a £20 non-refundable deposit (cash only).

 There is no hurry to place a deposit so please take your time to think about the long-term commitment you may be undertaking and feel free to ask as many questions as you like!

 If you’re adopting a dog, we must visit your home to assess the suitability of the property.

 We check things like height of fencing, size of property, condition and security of garden and where the dog will sleep.